 IT Managed Services provide a new way to outsource your IT infrastructure & services so that you can get on with running your business.
 And because there is a team of dedicated technical experts in most MSPs, you save considerable time & cost.
 You don’t need to running your own IT team or buy hardware or software to do your job.

 Cyber-security is of course a major concern for all businesses and Managed Services cyber-security needs to be considered too.
 Therefore, look for providers offering high-levels of security and business security features you might need.
 These should include 2-factor authentication to secure user access, the ability to audit and log activities and regular updates to the system.
-Also, don’t just assume it’s all ok, make sure you have regular reviews, reports and discussions about your Managed Service.
+Also, don’t just assume it’s all ok, make sure you have regular reviews, reports and discussions about your Cyber Security Managed Service.
 Finally, make sure you are not putting your business at risk by sharing accounts or login details and make sure passwords are regularly changed.

 If you do choose the Managed Services route, we suggest looking for a provider with a proven track record, backed by leading industry providers (like Microsoft or HP) This will give you confidence that services are solid and built for business.
 Also, a good MSP will give you advice on the best options around hardware, software and the development of your infrastructure and applications.